HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The development will be step by step, which are learning framework, develop backend process, develop frontend logic, UI/UX implementation, unit tests and general test.
 Learning and implementations will cost 8 days each and the tests will cost 2 days each.
 The rest time will be assigned to unexpected errors.

-The Windows development is already started and there is already a demo page which is reviewed by Dr. Feng Hao.
+The Windows development is already started.
 The Jira process can be found here. https://hermanyiqunliang.atlassian.net/jira/software/projects/YIQ/boards/2?atlOrigin=eyJpIjoiZThkMmIyOWI5YzUxNDQ2NjhhNWI1ODAxZWMyMDljOGUiLCJwIjoiaiJ9